Ola-Yusuf/Ola-Yusuf/README.md

 # Hi,
 ### My name is OLATUNDE Yusuf O. :male_sign:
-Am learning programming to switch career form academics to software development.
+Am working to switch career form academics to software development.

 3 years of freelancing experience with series of project.

-Proficient in Laravel and current open to work.
+Proficient in Laravel and currently open to work.

 ### Here are some of the things am working on 👋